microprediction/monteprediction/TFRO.md

 - Never, ever, reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah".
 This will make me want to strangle you.
 - Not offering a limited time trial of anything at all, ever.

+## Ways you can help me if you have capital *and are actively investing* in early-to-mid stage

+Well yes, that is relevant.